chaudhary-amit/acwebsite/content/publication/compound_carry_trade/index.md

 ---
-abstract: In this paper, we provide a model to explain equilibrium pricing of interest rates on Defi lending protocols.
-We pin down the fundamental sources of risk that explain the cross-section of interest rates.
-We also examine whether classic no arbitrage conditions in currency markets hold like covered interest rate parity.
-We find interest rate differences reflect the relative bearish and bullish beliefs of investors.
-If long positions on risky cryptocurrencies dominate, we show that interest rates are lower relative to stablecoins.
-We strengthen our findings by documenting the link between the interest rate differences and futures premia
+abstract: This paper studies determinants of interest rates on Decentralized lending protocols.
+Using transaction level data, we show these protocols are being used to make long or short leveraged positions in the cryptocurrency market.
+We identify a significant relationship between the interest rate differential and the perpetual futures premium for the ETH/USDT market.
+However, the link is economically weak, indicating that the speculative beliefs in the two markets are only weakly correlated and that the markets are segmented.
+Arbitrage across the two markets is ineffective due to wide no-arbitrage bounds, which are governed by high trading costs, gas fees, and price impacts.

 authors: